kendalllewis/EASM-Scanner/README.md

 3. Visualize with Grafana:

-Import the provided Grafana JSON model into your Grafana instance.
+Establish a Grafana JSON model in your Grafana instance.
 Connect Grafana to the SQLite database or use a middleware service to serve the data as a REST API.
+I would love to get there soon.

 Prerequisites
 -Masscan, Nmap, WhatWeb installed on your system.